kshojaei/search-recommendation-systems/docs/learning_guide.md

-# Walmart Search & Recommendation Systems - Learning Guide
+# Search & Recommendation Systems - Learning Guide

-## 🎯 Overview
+## Overview

-This guide will help you prepare for Walmart Data Scientist III (Search) interviews by building a comprehensive understanding of search systems, recommendation engines, and large-scale data science.
+This guide will help you prepare for Search & Recommendation Systems interviews by building a comprehensive understanding of search systems, recommendation engines, and large-scale data science.

 ## 📚 Learning Path